aaronriekenberg/go-httpd/README.md

       * Each `location` contains one of the following location types:
       * `blockedLocation`
         * Always return the specified `responseStatus` with no body
+        * `cacheControlValue` may be specified to control the `Cache-Control` response header value
       * `directoryLocation`
         * Use go's `http.FileServer` to serve files in the specified `directoryPath`
         * `directoryPath` is relative to `chrootDirectory`